plum-umd/cmsc330-public/projects/p1/README.md

 - The hypernym file is valid
 - All synsets referenced by the hypernym file are defined in the synsets file or in the already-loaded synsets of the contained `Synsets` object (remember, multiple loads augment the data instead of replacing it).

-You may add any methods you need to any of the provided classes in order to validate these criterea.
+You may add any methods you need to any of the provided classes in order to validate these criteria.

-The data field should be set to `true` in case of success and `false` in case of failure according to the critera above.
+The `:result` field should be set to `true` in case of success and `false` in case of failure according to the criteria above.

 When using the interactive terminal, this is an example of expected behavior:
 ![An example of the interactive terminal][interactive example]